-Current networks are provisioned and operated toward providing a certain level of quality of service (QoS).
-However, this does not always ensure a minimum quality of experience (QoE) to the user.
-The QoE of a service is determined by roughly three factors: the service architecture (e.g., server capabilities, caches, and their location), the core network performance, and the service provided at the "wireless last mile," that is, the combination of the wireless link(s) - including the backhaul - and the capabilities of the terminal.
-With current architectures, a service provider has to anticipate its needs in terms of infrastructure, negotiate a service level agreement (SLA) based on these estimations, and at most try to adapt to users' experiences on a coarse timescale, for example, changing the encoding of the video being served (as YouTube does).
-It is clear that such a scenario precludes efficient use of resources, as the service provider has no mechanism to react in a timely manner to the changing conditions because the service provider has limited indicators of the user's performance in real time and no ability to quickly deploy more architectural elements or improve the SLA with the network providers.
+Current networks are provisioned and operated towards providing a certain level of Quality of Service (QoS).
+However, this does not always ensure a minimum "Quality of Experience" (QoE) to the user.
+The QoE of a service is determined by roughly three factors: the service architecture (e.g., server capabilities, caches, and their location), the core network performance, and the service provided at the "wireless last mile", i.e., the combination of the wireless link(s) - including the backhaul - and the capabilities of the terminal.
+With current architectures, a service provider has to anticipate its needs in terms of infrastructure, negotiate an SLA based on these estimations, and at most try to adapt to users' experiences, in a coarse time-scale, e.g., by changing the encoding of the video being served (as YouTube does).
+It is clear that such a scenario precludes an efficient use of resources, as the service provider has no mechanism to react in a timely manner to the changing conditions, because the service provider has limited indicators of the user's performance in real time, nor the ability to quickly deploy more architectural elements or improve the SLA with the network providers.

-Furthermore, mobile networks intrinsically present a need to integrate QoS objectives in the radio part (i.e., service layer) and backhaul network (i.e., transport layer) [9].
-This drives the necessity of dynamically orchestrating resources in both layers to provide a uniform and efficient QoE.
+Furthermore, mobile networks intrinsically present a need for integrating QoS objectives in the radio part (i.e., service layer) and the backhaul network (i.e., transport layer) [9].
+This drives the necessity of dynamically orchestrating resources in both layers for providing a uniform and efficient QoE.